michaeluno/admin-page-framework/readme.txt

 ),
 `

-Alternately, if it is in a framework's generic pages (not post meta box fields) you may use the `options_{instantiated class name}` filter to suppress the options so that setting the value argument is not necessary.
+Alternately, you may use the `options_{instantiated class name}` filter to suppress the options so that setting the value argument is not necessary.
 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==